 Consider the following comments from a man, circumcised in adulthood, who wrote to the author of this website.

-You are quite right in saying
+And you are quite right in saying

 that in sexual intercourse, circumcised men are more rough and tend to

 pound or bang away, using long thrusts.
-I have found this ever

 SUMMARY: WHY THE CIRC MAN THRUSTS HARD & BANGS